 Painting wood shake siding

-You’ll also have to repaint or re-stain every 3 to 5 years.
-They can last a very long time if properly maintained, but that requires a lot of maintenance relative to the other choices.
+You’ll also have to repaint or re-stain your wood shake siding every 3 to 5 years.
+Shake can last a very long time if properly maintained, but that requires a lot of maintenance relative to the other choices.

 Pressure-treated shakes have a solution of metal salts forced under pressure into the wood, penetrating a fraction of an inch; this helps prevent rotting and attack by insects (and reduces the need for sealing the back and edges).